mgks/Android-SmartWebView/docmd/content/configuration.md

 security.verify.ssl=true

 # Block screenshots, screen recording, and content visibility in the "recents" screen.
-# Default is false.
-Set to true to enforce for the entire app session.
 security.block.screenshots=false

 # Allow the WebView to accept third-party cookies.
 Required for some captcha (like Google reCAPTCHA) and social login providers.
-# Default is false.
-Set to true to enable.
 security.accept.thirdparty.cookies=false
 ```